Raghav2211/todo-app-infra/todo-app/swarm/README.md

   - Configuration

-    The following table lists the configurable parameters of the kube2iam chart and their default values.
+    The following table lists the configurable parameters of the TodoApp swarm cluster and their default values.

     Parameter | Description | Default
     --- | --- | ---